Thesis and dissertation proofreading

 • Number usage (e.g., 10 vs ten)

-3. Ensures accuracy of citations and referencing
+3. Ensure accuracy of citations and referencing

 • Ensuring citation style is consistent (APAChicago Manual of Style, etc.)